-RTI plans and conducts many technical conferences that deal with a variety of environmental concerns including off-shore drilling, polychlorinated biphenyls, and x-ray fluorescence analysis. special interest groups and planning organizations in the area.

-RTI and Gallaudet College of Washington, D. C., are engaged in joint research on a wearable, automated speech analyzer for the deaf.
+RTI plans and conducts many technical conferences that deal with a variety of environmental concerns including off-shore drilling, polychlorinated biphenyls, and x-ray fluorescence analysis. the proposed project, as well as a mail survey to elicit the opinions of special interest groups and planning organizations in the area.
+1 RTI and Gallaudet College of Washington, D. C., are engaged in joint research on a wearable, automated speech analyzer for the deaf.
 The automated digital system is designed to perform speech analysis in real time, thus removing the high ambiguity of speech perceived through lipreading, and to present partially decoded speech to the deaf either through visual signals or through sense of touch.
 The concept for a wearable speech analyzer is based on a method of communication called cued speech, which originated at Gallaudet College, the nation's only Speech signals for the deaf institution of higher learning for the deaf.
 At present, cued speech is a system in which speaking is synchronized with hand shapes and positions to eliminate lipreading ambiguities.
 It is used in 21 languages.
 The automated analyzer conceived by RTI is based on the principles of cued speech.
 These are (1) two-part speech, where the analyzer output signal is one part and lipreading is the other part, and (2) presentation of the analyzer signal as a combined consonantvowel syllable cue (instead of a separate cue for each individual sound) so that a deaf person can integrate the two parts and perceive them simultaneously.
 Experiments with the automated cuer are demonstrating that deaf persons can accurately perceive speech in real time when lipreading is combined with analyzer output signals presented through visual display or tactile stimulus.
-Engineering Handbook Office Richard R. Entwhistle, HEAD
+Office for International Programs A. S. David, HEAD